10 Tips for Surviving Rain on Your Wedding Day

 7 – Keep Umbrellas (And Blankets) On Hand

-And throw in a few ponchos and towels for you and for your guests.
+Be sure to also throw in a few ponchos and towels for you and for your guests.
 Matching umbrellas to your wedding color scheme makes great accessories for group photos.
 However, you may want to default to a white umbrella for the majority of your photos as the color will reflect off of the umbrella and change your skin tones.

 8 – Check Vendor Policies for Rain